tdbgamer/atlanta_fp_rust/NOTES.md

 - The trade-off between dynamic dispatch and statically dispatched is binary size vs performance.
 - Statically dispatch will generate a lot more code, but that code can be aggressively inlined and optimized.
 - Storage is cheap, memory is cheap...
 Use static dispatch as much as possible.

+## Unsafe Code
+- Bryan Cantrill referred to unsafe blocks as a sort of conjugal visit with your memory.
+- One example of an safe abstraction built over unsafe code is a Mutex wrapper.
+I'll go over that in a little bit.

+#### Mutex example
+- Arc means Atomic Reference counted.
+- Wrapping some data in an Arc makes it implement Send trait which allows reference counted pointers to it to be sent to other threads.
+- I'm not able to mutate the variable unless I have a way to synchronize access to it.
+- Mutex will wrap any type, synchronize access to it, and implements the Sync trait, which tells the compiler that this element is safe to be shared by multiple threads.

+- Mutex is a good example of a safe abstraction built on unsafe code.
+- Mutating the same memory from multiple threads is unsafe and not allowed by the Rust compiler.
+- Locking wrapper types like Mutex allow users to synchronize access such that we know for sure the mutation is safe.

+## C Interop
+- I believe this is an extremely important component to Rust's success.
+- Being able to take advantage of the C ecosystem is a huge deal.
+- There is lots of finely tuned and highly optimized software out there that the Rust community can tap into just by making simple safe wrappers around old, battle tested, reliable C libraries.
+- There is also an entire universe of software that has been implemented in C that will _never_  and honestly _should_ never be rewritten in Rust.
+- Linux kernel isn't going anywhere, but because Rust has such great two way interop with C, people are starting to experiment with writing Linux kernel modules in Rust.
+- This is the true power of Rust.
+We don't have to rewrite the world in Rust, instead we can improve what we already have by making components and new features of our software in Rust.